dasrefactor/seriesseed/equity/Refactor Series Seed - Term Sheet.md

 ### Expenses:

-Company to reimburse counsel to Purchasers for a flat fee of $10,000.
+Company to reimburse counsel to Refactor Capital for a flat fee of $10,000.

 ### Future Rights: